Holinhed-Studio/FHRMC/README.md

-# FireHostRedux Minecraft Resources
-FireHostRedux paintings and custom resources

-All rights respective of their creators.
-Custom dark user interface themes by comicaldeathcap, fartsy, and ribbons.
-Weather2 Cloud textures by Fartsy.
+# Copper Sunset
+FireHostRedux UI rewrite in a copper theme.

+Designed by @ProfessorFartsalot, some icon changes by @xRibbons